ChipmunkHand/ChipmunkHand/blog/psx.md

 A few problems needed solving here, then.
 Firstly, although you can set a clock speed, it is govenered by the rules imposed [here]( https://www.raspberrypi.org/documentation/hardware/raspberrypi/spi/README.md).
 This means the closest we can get to 250khz or 500khz is 244khz or 488khz.
 Let's hope that won't be a problem!

-The second problem is that the Pi will send the byts most-significant-bit first which is the opposite of what we need.
-It does have a way to flip this but apparently it does not work, so instead we wrote a function to flip a byte.
+The second problem is that the Pi will send the bytes most-significant-bit first which is the opposite of what we need.
+It does have a way to flip this, but apparently it does not work (great!), so instead we wrote a function to flip a byte.

 ```fsharp
 let revByte =